capmeth/acid/docsite/docs/configuration/options.md

 Specifying a number is the same as setting `socket.port`.

-This option essentially defines *hot-reload* for the docsite, but has no effect unless both `httpServer` *and* `watch` are enabled, as the socket needs something to connect to and a reason to respond, respectively.
+This option essentially defines *hot-reload* for the docsite, but has no effect unless both `server` *and* `watch` are enabled, as the socket needs something to connect to and a reason to respond, respectively.

 Change `port` if you have conflicts on your dev machine.
 The other two properties control the frequency in which the browser attempts to reconnect with the server when a connection is lost (due to server restarts, errors, etc.).